 The purpose of the UE assistance data provisioning procedure is to enable the UE to provide to the UPF a DL traffic distribution that can be applied by the UPF for all DL traffic that applies to the UE assistance operation.

-If the UE has received the UE assistance indicatorin an ATSSS rule and decides to apply for an SDF a UL traffic distribution different from the default UL traffic distribution indicated in the load balancing steering mode of the ATSSS rule, the UE sends a PMFP UAD provisioning message to the UPF.
+If the UE has received the LBPAO set to "UE assistance operation is allowed" in an ATSSS rule and decides to apply for an SDF a UL traffic distribution different from the UL traffic distribution indicated in the load balancing steering mode of the ATSSS rule, the UE sends a PMFP UAD provisioning message to the UPF.

 NOTE 1: It is based on UE implementation that how the UE decides to apply a different UL traffic distribution for an SDF and how the corresponding DL traffic distribution is decided.